-- Salt significantly lowers the pH in the concrete.
-This process attacks the concrete paste, increases the pore size, and ultimately allows additional water, chemicals and other substances in to the concrete, thus harming the structure.
+- Salt significantly lowers the pH of the concrete.
+This process attacks the concrete paste, increases the pore size, and ultimately allows additional water, chemicals, and other substances into the concrete, thus harming the structure.

 - Salt is a hygroscopic substance, which means that it attracts and ultimately retains water.
 As we know, too much water in concrete leads to damage.
 When salt is applied to concrete, water is attracted, retained, and creates more pressure in the concrete.

 - Salt also quickens the carbonation process.
 In order for the outcome of the concrete to be correct, the carbonation process must take time and slowly reduce the overall pH.

 - Salts introduce chlorides to concrete.
 In turn, chlorides are the main aggressor in concrete corrosion.

 Sulfate attacks are another common way that salt damages concrete.
 Also, sulfate is a salt of sulfuric acid.

 Sulfate can be found in natural waters, especially in rain.
 Exposure to sulfate will cause the concrete to significantly weaken and crumble.